Pola

 Product Logic Before Tech Choice

 3) Which risks are forbidden?
-For example: security incidents, jerky core interactions, or slow releases.
+For example: Security incidents, jerky core interactions, or slow releases.

 Then we look at platform coverage.
-Worldwide, Android is much more widespread than iOS (roughly 70/30 ratio), which is relevant for reach and inclusion.
-MoldStud
+Globally, Android is much more widespread than iOS (roughly 70/30), which is relevant for reach and inclusion. <cite data-type="source" data-url="https://moldstud.com/articles/p-cross-platform-development-for-wider-reach">MoldStud</cite>

-Short Architecture Check
+Brief Architecture Check

-Do you want clarity without committing yourself?
+Do you want clarity without making commitments?

 Request Initial Consultation